CodingCellist/codingcellist.github.io/content/en/post/solokey-v2-review/index.md

 <TODO: Image of BEE!>

-Comparing the USB-C with USB-A, it is clear that the USB-C sticks out/tilts a bit.
+Comparing the USB-C with USB-A, the biggest difference is that the USB-C sticks out/tilts a bit.
 This is possibly just how the USB-C connector is attached to the PCB, it is taller than the USB-A connector after all, but it looks a bit odd.

 <TODO: Image of USB-C tilt>